Asabeneh/JavaScript-for-Everyone/readMe.md

 # Arrays

 In contrast to variables array can store _multiple values_.
 Each value in an array has an _index_ and each index has _a reference in a memory address_.
 Each value can be accessed by using their _indexes_.
-The index of an array starts from _zero_ and the last element is less by one from the lenght of the array.
+The index of an array starts from _zero_ and the last element is less by one from the length of the array.

 ```js
 const numbers = [0, 3.14, 9.81, 37, 98.6, 100]; // set of numbers